sayedhfatimi/the-contemplative-path-posts/2025-04-18-the-death-of-the-dollar-and-the-rise-of-the-corporate-state/post.md

 Gold and Bitcoin have emerged as the twin altars of the new monetary religion.
 Not because they are morally superior, but because they are mathematically inevitable.
 Scarcity cannot be printed.
 Trust cannot be decreed.
 And so, value retreats to that which cannot lie.

-But here’s the twist: these assets are not in the hands of the people.
+But here's the twist: these assets are not in the hands of the people.
 They are in vaults, in cold wallets, in institutional portfolios.
-The same corporations that rode the final wave of the dollar’s dominance are now positioned to define what comes next.
-When the new standard arrives — pegged to something “real,” something “finite” — it will be the corporations who hold the keys, not the states.
+The same corporations that rode the final wave of the dollar's dominance are now positioned to define what comes next.
+When the new standard arrives — pegged to something "real," something "finite" — it will be the corporations who hold the keys, not the states.

 And the governments?
 They will not fight it.
 They will endorse it.
 They will be invited to the table — not as equals, but as guests.
 And they will accept.
 Because not accepting would mean exclusion.
 Irrelevance.